minio/docs/source/reference/minio-mc/mc-support-proxy.rst

    mc support proxy set minio1 http://my.proxy

-Remove the Proxy URL Congifugred for a Deployment
+Remove the Proxy URL Configured for a Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following command removes the URL configured as the proxy for the alias ``minio1``.